Download this submission:

-The Science Party made a submission to the Joint Standing Committee on Electoral matters with regards to the 2016 federal election.
-These recommendations were made with aims of protecting the safety of individuals, levelling the playing field for all political parties and independent candidates, maintaining the integrity of the voting system, and enforcing transparency in government.
+Our recommendations were made with aims of protecting the safety of individuals, levelling the playing field for all political parties and independent candidates, maintaining the integrity of the voting system, and enforcing transparency in government:

 - Remove the requirement to make public the street address of the person authorising electoral material;

 - Regarding social media, authorisation of an official party or candidate account should be sufficient to cover all material published by that account;

 - Truth in advertising rules should not be legislated with regards to electoral campaign material;

 - The Australian Electoral Commission should maintain its current modest levels of bureaucracy rather than pursue more onerous disclosure rules;

 - If Australia moves to an electronic voting system, it should be a hybrid electronic/paper voting system;